Aleksandre-jachvadze/Aleksandre-jachvadze/README.md

 ## About

-I build **modern web applications and backend systems** with a strong focus on architecture, simplicity and scalability.
+I build **modern web applications, APIs and backend systems** with a strong focus on architecture, simplicity and scalability.

 My approach is straightforward: